The following websites may be useful to international students:

-Prospective international students: Visit the Office of the Registrar’s website for useful information for international applicants.
+- Office of the Registrar’s website for useful information for prospective international students

-Visit the Academics page for information on assistance accessing class material and meeting with counsellors and faculty advisors.
+- Academics page for information on assistance accessing class material and meeting with counsellors and faculty advisors

-Visit the Student Housing website for information on residence supports and services.
+- Student Housing website for information on residence supports and services

 According to Immigration, Refugees and Citizenship Canada (IRCC), any time spent studying online from outside Canada since Spring 2020 now counts toward the length of a Post Graduate Work Permit (PGWP).
 You will not have time deducted from the length of your PGWP for studies you complete outside Canada until August 31, 2021 .Link to this tab